xica369/0x0A-object_detection/README.md

 - box_predictions: a numpy.ndarray of shape (?, 4) containing all of the predicted bounding boxes ordered by class and box score
 - predicted_box_classes: a numpy.ndarray of shape (?,) containing the class number for box_predictions ordered by class and box score, respectively
 - predicted_box_scores: a numpy.ndarray of shape (?) containing the box scores for box_predictions ordered by class and box score, respectively

+When you run the 3-main.py you can see this:
+`$./3-main.py`

 ### 4-yolo.py // Load images
 Class Yolo (Based on 3-yolo.py):